mini-kelsi/WGU_Data_Analytics/D491_Intro to Analytics/Intro_to_Data_Study_Guide.md

 - Identify common models used in the model planning phase
   >

-- Identify & describe the model execution phase
+- Identify & describe the **model execution phase**
-  > Use datasets to enable the data scientist to develop the analytical model and train it while holding aside some data to test it.
+  > *Use datasets to enable the data scientist to develop the analytical model and train it while holding aside some data to test it.*

 - Explain the purpose of the model execution phase
   > To develope datasets for testing, training and production purposes, builds and executes models based on the planning phase, and evaluates the need for more robust tools or enviroments for executing models and workflows.

 - Identify the activites of the model execution phase

-- Identify the common tools for the model execution phase
+- Identify the **common tools for the model execution phase**
-  - SAS Enterprise Miner
+  - **_SAS Enterprise Miner_**
     > A commercial tool specifically designed for model building and execution.

 - Identify & describe the **communicate results phase**
-  >Phase where the team compares the outcomes of the modeling to the criteria established for success and failure.
+  >*Phase where the team compares the outcomes of the modeling to the criteria established for success and failure.*

-- Explain the purpose of the communicate results phase
+- Explain the purpose of the communicate results phase.
   > Presenting findings and outcomes to stakeholders

 - Identify the activities of the communicate results phase
   > The team must determine wither the data and model will prove or disprove the hypotheses outlined in Phase 1.
 Also, the team has to to determine if the results are statistically significant and valid.
 If not, thoughts of adjustments need to be discussed.

-- Identify the common tools for communicating results
+- Identify the **common tools for communicating results**
   - Data visualization tools and presentation software
+  - Dj.3s

-- Identify & describe the operationalize phases
+- Identify & describe the **operationalize phases**
-  > Communicate project benefits, set up the pilot project, and deploy in production
+  > *Communicate project benefits, set up the pilot project, and deploy in production*

 - Explain the purpose of the operationalize phase
   > To pilot the model, refine it, and fully deploy it.

-- Identify the key outputs for each of the main stakeholders
+- Identify the *key outputs* for each of the *main stakeholders*

   | Stakeholder | Key Outputs |
   |---|---|